-- What are your organisations key recruitment strategies and future marketing plans to increase students numbers sent to USC?
+- What are your organisation’s key recruitment strategies and future marketing plans to increase student numbers sent to USC?

 2.2.5 The completed USC International Questionnaire is assessed by a USC International staff member, who makes their final recommendation.
 If deemed satisfactory to proceed the completed Evaluation form, Questionnaire and final recommendations are submitted to the Director, USC International for recommendation to proceed.

 2.2.6 Upon approval from the Director, USC International, the completed questionnaires, recommended commission rates, and other relevant information is to be submitted to the Pro Vice-Chancellor (International and Quality) for approval.